Wedmont Private Capital Has $409,000 Holdings in The PNC Financial Services Group, Inc. (NYSE:PNC)

-Wedmont Private Capital boosted its holdings in shares of The PNC Financial Services Group, Inc. (NYSE:PNC – Get Rating) by 35.7% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,594 shares of the financial services provider’s stock after purchasing an additional 683 shares during the period.
+Wedmont Private Capital raised its stake in The PNC Financial Services Group, Inc. (NYSE:PNC – Get Rating) by 35.7% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 2,594 shares of the financial services provider’s stock after acquiring an additional 683 shares during the quarter.
 Wedmont Private Capital’s holdings in The PNC Financial Services Group were worth $409,000 as of its most recent SEC filing.

 The PNC Financial Services Group Price Performance

-The PNC Financial Services Group (NYSE:PNC – Get Rating) last issued its quarterly earnings data on Friday, July 15th.
-The financial services provider reported $3.42 EPS for the quarter, topping analysts’ consensus estimates of $3.11 by $0.31.
-The business had revenue of $5.12 billion for the quarter, compared to analyst estimates of $5.13 billion.
+The PNC Financial Services Group (NYSE:PNC – Get Rating) last released its quarterly earnings data on Friday, July 15th.
+The financial services provider reported $3.42 earnings per share for the quarter, beating analysts’ consensus estimates of $3.11 by $0.31.
+The firm had revenue of $5.12 billion for the quarter, compared to analyst estimates of $5.13 billion.
 The PNC Financial Services Group had a net margin of 27.32% and a return on equity of 11.93%.
-The firm’s quarterly revenue was up 9.6% on a year-over-year basis.
-During the same period last year, the business posted $4.50 earnings per share.
-Analysts anticipate that The PNC Financial Services Group, Inc. will post 14.5 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 9.6% compared to the same quarter last year.
+During the same period last year, the firm earned $4.50 earnings per share.
+Sell-side analysts anticipate that The PNC Financial Services Group, Inc. will post 14.5 earnings per share for the current fiscal year.

 The PNC Financial Services Group Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Friday, August 5th.
-Investors of record on Wednesday, July 13th were given a $1.50 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, August 5th.
+Shareholders of record on Wednesday, July 13th were issued a dividend of $1.50 per share.
 This represents a $6.00 dividend on an annualized basis and a yield of 3.66%.
-The ex-dividend date of this dividend was Tuesday, July 12th.
-The PNC Financial Services Group’s dividend payout ratio (DPR) is currently 46.95%.
+The ex-dividend date was Tuesday, July 12th.
+The PNC Financial Services Group’s dividend payout ratio is currently 46.95%.

 The PNC Financial Services Group, Inc operates as a diversified financial services company in the United States.
 The company's Retail Banking segment offers checking, savings, and money market accounts, as well as certificates of deposit; residential mortgages, home equity loans and lines of credit, auto loans, credit cards, education loans, and personal and small business loans and lines of credit; and brokerage, insurance, and investment and cash management services.